 Most foreign agencies that have been working within Africa for any extended period of time would probably agree with that statement.
 We are not here to pass judgment regarding the reasons that things ‘are as they are’, but the lack of high moral character among many of those in authority is apparent.

-HPI would like to assist in the creation of an environment conducive to healthy mind-sets among the younger population and believes that sports related activities would be a highly valuable and useful method in dealing with many of the issues that are plaguing the youth.
+HPI would like to assist in the creation of an environment conducive to healthy mind-sets among the younger population.
+HPI believes that combining the development of a robust local agricultural based economy with sports related activities would be a highly valuable and useful method in dealing with many of the issues that are plaguing the youth.

-Many words have been written about the character building exercises and therapeutic healing benefits for those who participate in team sports.
-HPI shall be integrating its character building exercises, along with its leadership development programs, into sports related activities that are currently being developed.
-HPI plans to launch these integrated activities in April of 2019.
+Many words have been written about the character building exercises and therapeutic healing benefits for those who participate in team sports – the same can be said about the benefits derived from participation in a prospering agricultural economy.
+Added financial income has a way of reducing stress and comforting a person.
+There is a direct correlation between adequate financial resources and health, education, general comfort and opportunities in life.
+HPI shall be integrating its character building exercises, along with its leadership development programs, into joint agricultural and sports related activities that are currently being developed.
+HPI plans to launch these integrated activities in April of 2020.